sahitya-chandra/codexa/README.md

 echo %GROQ_API_KEY% # Windows CMD
 ```

-**Step 4: Configure Guardian**
+**Step 4: Configure Codexa**

-Guardian defaults to using Groq when you run `guardian init`.
-If you need to manually configure, edit `.guardianrc.json`:
+Codexa defaults to using Groq when you run `codexa init`.
+If you need to manually configure, edit `.codexarc.json`:

 ```json
 {